stanfordmlgroup/LaunchPad/README.md

 Current State: Compiled
 ```

-Once you think the configuration is ready, you can launch sbatch experiments:
+Once you think the configuration is ready, you can launch slurm experiments:
 ```
-lp config.yaml --run sbatch
+lp config.yaml --run slurm
 ```

 Auto-generated sbatch scripts and logs can be found in `sbatch` and `log` folder under `sandbox` specified in the config.